 The Bald Eagle (Haliaeetus leucocephalus) is a bird of prey native to North America and is the national bird and symbol of the United States.

-Bald Eagles are known for their distinctive white head, yellow beak, and large size, reaching up to three feet long and having a wingspan of up to seven feet.
+Bald Eagles are known for their distinctive white head, yellow beak, and large size.
+They can reach up to three feet long and have a wingspan of up to seven feet.

 Physical Characteristics